SuperNik17/demos/rover/small-prototype/README.md

    <p align="center"> <img src="no_crossing.gif" alt="Obstacle test - side view" width="300"> &nbsp;&nbsp;&nbsp; <img src="crossing.gif" alt="Obstacle test - front view" width="300"> </p> <p align="center">
    <sub><sup> Comparison of obstacle-crossing performance under identical initial conditions. <strong>Left:</strong> Side view • <strong>Right:</strong> Front view </sup></sub> </p>

+--

 ## 📄 Copyright & Acknowledgments
+Special thanks to Pierangelo Malfi for his significant contributions throughout the development of this project.
+We also extend our gratitude to the master's thesis students who collaborated on various aspects of the prototype's design and testing.<br>
 This material is shared for non-commercial and academic demonstration purposes only.
 All rights and intellectual property belong to the University of Naples Federico II – Department of Industrial Engineering. <br>
-Special thanks to Pierangelo Malfi for his significant contributions throughout the development of this project.
-We also extend our gratitude to the master's thesis students who collaborated on various aspects of the prototype's design and testing.